damiansf/MockBackendTemplate/README.md

 # MockBackendTemplate
-NodeJs "mock" backend template project
+NodeJs "mock" backend template project.

+Used to mock a backend microservice.